zama-ai/concrete/docs/README.md

 Concrete Numpy was the former name of the Python frontend of the Concrete Compiler.
 Concrete Compiler is now open source, and the package name is updated from `concrete-numpy` to `concrete-python` (as `concrete` is already booked for a non FHE-related project).

-Users from Concrete Numpy could safely update to Concrete with few changes explained in the [upgrading document](https://github.com/zama-ai/concrete/blob/main/UPGRADING.md).
+Users from Concrete Numpy can safely update to Concrete, with a few required changes, as explained in the [upgrading document](https://github.com/zama-ai/concrete/blob/main/UPGRADING.md).

 ## How is it different from the previous version of Concrete?